Vanilla ice cream

 Vanilla is frequently used to flavor ice cream, especially in North America, Asia, and Europe.
-Vanilla ice cream, like other flavors of ice cream, was originally created by cooling a mixture made of cream, sugar, and vanilla above a container of ice and salt.
 The type of vanilla used to flavor ice cream varies by location.
-In North America and Europe consumers are interested in a more prominent, smoky flavor, while in Ireland, a more anise-like flavor is desired.
-To create the smooth consistency of ice cream, the mixture has to be stirred occasionally and then returned to the container of ice and salt to continue the solidification process.
-According to Iced: 180 Very Cool Concoctions, many people often consider vanilla to be the "default" or "plain" flavor of ice cream (see "Plain vanilla").
+In North America and Europe, consumers are interested in a more prominent, smoky flavor, while in Ireland, a more anise-like flavor is desired.
+Many people often consider vanilla to be the "default" flavor of ice cream (see "plain vanilla").

+Vanilla ice cream, like other flavors, was originally created by cooling a mixture made of cream, sugar, and vanilla above a container of ice and salt.
+To create the smooth consistency of ice cream, the mixture had to be stirred occasionally and then returned to the container to continue the solidification process.